EXTREMITIES ICE DIP

-When I stick my hand in the bowl(I did one at a time), I stopped breathing for few seconds.
-I had to resist 2 minutes.
+When I stick my hand in the bowl(I did one at a time), I stopped breathing for a few seconds.
+I had to resist for 2 minutes.
 The cold was so intense, and my heart was pounding so fast.
-I had to concentrate to inhale deeply and exhale very slowly.
+I had to concentrate on inhaling profoundly and exhaling very slowly.
 After fifteen seconds I wanted to take my hand out, but I forced myself to resist.
 After one minute by heartbeat started to normalise, and I began feeling a tingling sensation on my hand, and after one and a half minute I started to feel blood coming back to my hand, and I didn’t feel as cold as before.

 Following the hand’s dip, I wanted to try with my feet.
 Given that I went for a run in the morning I thought I could dip my entire legs using the bathtub.